michelenatale/Converts-and-Encodings/Encodings/ReedSolomonCode/readme.md

 - The Reed Solomon decoding
 - The creation of a PackageData for easier handling when saving or sending locally.

+ReedSolomonCode is designed to be very easy to use for encoding.
+The message does not have to be adapted to the size of the data buffer first, but can be entered directly.
+The same applies to decoding.

+PackageData is also very easy to use and stores all the information for subsequent resolution in the result.

 There is a [test file](https://github.com/michelenatale/Converts-and-Encodings/blob/main/Encodings/ReedSolomonCode/TestReedSolomonCode/Program.cs) available which shows how to use ReedSolomonCode.

 Here is a bit of code: